vladprotocol/alife-contracts/NftFarmV2.md

 Allow users to put a minted nft to sell if allowed to, other users can the buy this nft.

-# Vlad VNFT Terciary Marktplace
+# Vlad VNFT Tertiary Marktplace

-Allow management to put a nft in auction mode.
+*(not implemented yet).* Allow management to put a nft in auction mode.

 # Vlad VNFT Transer